neon-JS/MQTT-LEDs/README.md

 This project is made to control RGB-LEDs via MQTT in a browser.
 The LEDs are wired to an Arduino or ESP 8266 and connected via Serial or WLAN.

 ## Structure
-The project is currently split into two sub-projects:
+The project is currently split into three sub-projects:
 - _arduino/_ contains the code for controlling the LEDs on an Arduino / ESP 8266 via MQTT.
 - _frontend/_ contains an Angular project for a website which connects to an MQTT broker (via Websocket) and allows us to send control-messages to the Arduino.
+- _converter/_ contains a simple .NET program that listens to MQTT and forwards all received messages to a Serial port.

 For more information, read the _README.md_ in the specific projects.